laws-africa/indigo/docs/running/configuration.rst

 Configuration
 =============

-Config options are mostly passed to Indigo as environment variables.
-These are the options you can set:
+Some Indigo config options can be set using environment variables.
+Others are `Django configuration options <https://docs.djangoproject.com/en/4.0/topics/settings/>`_ and must be set in your ``settings.py`` file.

-Using Environment variables:
+Options that can be set using environment variables:

 * ``AWS_ACCESS_KEY_ID``